 Myth: I don’t need to be vaccinated because COVID-19 only kills 1% of people.

 Fact: Getting the vaccine is important to protect yourself and others.

 Even if you are not in a high-risk group, getting the vaccine can help protect you from COVID-19’s potentially severe and life-threatening effects.

 And the vaccine may prevent you from spreading the virus to other people, particularly those in high-risk groups.

 Myth: Vaccines against COVID-19 will make life go back to normal.

 Fact: Even with a vaccine, other preventive methods are crucial.

-EUAs for the Pfizer, Moderna, and J&J vaccines have allowed millions of people to get vaccinated.
+Millions of people have gotten vaccinated.
 Still, there are many millions of people who have not yet been vaccinated.

 “A vaccine alone is not going to work,” says Dr. Snyder.
 “A vaccine has to be paired with us still doing distancing and masking, making sure we’re washing our hands, and avoiding large groups of people.
 That’s why transmission of the virus has become so intense.”